top of page

 Bright, busy setup with mannequin, dollhouse, and bold coloured fabrics.
 Objects layered with drapes and unexpected props, balancing chaos and harmony.

-Still life setups have always been part of my practice — not just as a teaching tool, but as a kind of miniature installation.
-For as long as I can remember, I’ve enjoyed arranging objects: first in my home, and later as part of my art practice.
+Still life setups have always been a significant part of my practice.
+They serve not only as a teaching tool but also as miniature installations.
+For as long as I can remember, I have enjoyed arranging objects.
+Initially, I did this in my home, and later it became an integral part of my art practice.

 When teaching colour, these setups become a way to explore balance and harmony.
-If the colours work together in the arrangement, it makes the student’s task easier — they can step into the painting with confidence, responding to relationships that already hold together.
+If the colours work well together in the arrangement, it makes the student’s task easier.
+They can step into the painting with confidence, responding to relationships that already hold together.

-Some of these scenes were thrown together in fifteen minutes with whatever was at hand in the studio.
-Others took much longer to resolve — carefully arranged, tweaked and rebalanced, sometimes even as students were already painting.
+Some of these scenes were thrown together in just fifteen minutes using whatever was available in the studio.
+Others took much longer to resolve.
+They were carefully arranged, tweaked, and rebalanced, sometimes even while students were already painting.

-For me, these temporary arrangements are like compositions in their own right: a way of exploring space, shape, and tension through objects.
-And above all, they are a way of exploring colour.
+For me, these temporary arrangements are like compositions in their own right.
+They allow for an exploration of space, shape, and tension through objects.
+Above all, they provide a way to delve into colour.

-Over the years my studio setups have spanned this spectrum.
-Some were bold and patterned, others built from muted bottles, soft greys and gentle tonal shifts.
-Between these extremes came everything else: playful groupings of toys, seasonal flowers, and fragments of fabric gathered from around the studio.
-Each created its own atmosphere and asked for a different kind of attention.
+Over the years, my studio setups have spanned a wide spectrum.
+Some were bold and patterned, while others were built from muted bottles, soft greys, and gentle tonal shifts.
+Between these extremes, I created playful groupings of toys, seasonal flowers, and fragments of fabric gathered from around the studio.
+Each setup created its own atmosphere and required a different kind of attention.

-During a recent photo clear-out, I found a stash of photographs of studio setups from classes past.
-Some I remembered clearly, others I’d completely forgotten.
-Seen together, they feel like a small archive and a celebration — of colour, of the joy of arranging, and of the way these temporary installations have shaped so many paintings over the years.
+During a recent photo clear-out, I stumbled upon a stash of photographs of studio setups from past classes.
+Some I remembered clearly, while others I had completely forgotten.
+Seen together, they feel like a small archive and a celebration of colour, the joy of arranging, and the way these temporary installations have shaped so many paintings over the years.

 Still Life Snapshots